espruino/EspruinoDocs/info/Programming.md

 ### USB

-Normal Espruino boards have a USB connector, and when you plug this into your PC the board appears as a USB Serial device, which you can then connect to.
+Many Espruino boards have a USB connector, and when you plug this into your PC the board appears as a USB Serial device, which you can then connect to.

 This is what we'd suggest programming Espruino devices with.

+**NOTE:** [Pixl.js](/Pixl.js) is an exception here - is has a USB connector but it is for charging only.

 ### Bluetooth LE

-[Puck.js](/Puck.js) devices present themselves as as Bluetooth LE 'Nordic UART' device, and can be connected to and programmed through that.
+[Puck.js](/Puck.js) and other Espruino Bluetooth devices present themselves as as Bluetooth LE 'Nordic UART' device, and can be connected to and programmed through that.
 It's the suggested method of connection for [Puck.js](/Puck.js).

 Adafruit make a [Bluetooth LE UART board](https://www.adafruit.com/product/2479) that can be used to add Bluetooth LE UART capability to other Espruino devices.